This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Pigment Description

 Deep, transparent, mysterious, and best only used sparingly in oil paint.
-Thankfully this color is no longer made of real ivory.
-Its origin is still a bit melancholy as it is made from the charred bones of other animals.
-None of the versions on the market these days are going to be made of charred ivory, but needless to say this color is not vegan.
+Its origin is a bit melancholy as it is made from the charred bones of other animals, though thankfully this color is no longer made of real ivory.
+While none of the versions on the market these days are going to be made of charred ivory, needless to say this color is not vegan.

 There can be some confusion regarding names for this pigment.
-Most paintmakers call their PBk9 bone black Ivory Black, but at least one also labels this Lamp Black, so here the pigment code helps.
+Most paintmakers call their PBk9 bone black by the name of Ivory Black, but at least one also labels this Lamp Black, so here the pigment code helps in making an identification.

 Something very surprising that we found in Monona Rossol's work was a note that there could be some concern of prion exposure through PBk9, which makes a lot of sense due to the sources for the bones to be burned.
 There is also a note for limits of respirable dust called PNOS limits, please see her work.